The Incredible Burt Wonderstone: Filming

 Filming had been scheduled to begin in October 2011, in Los Angeles, California, but was pushed back to January 2012, with casting of the remaining lead roles occurring throughout October.
 Principal photography began on January 10, 2012, lasted approximately 47 days and had a $30 million budget.
 The film was shot on film stock instead of digital because it was decided that the difference in cost between the two was negligible, and the day shooting and color palettes of the magicians' outfits such as black and red were thought to be captured better on the stock.
 Among the locations used during the Las Vegas shooting are interiors and exteriors at the Bally's Las Vegas hotel and casino, and exteriors of the Las Vegas Strip, Downtown Las Vegas, Fremont Street, and Binion's Gambling Hall and Hotel.
 Scardino, who had not filmed in Las Vegas since helming an episode of Tracey Takes On... approximately fifteen years earlier, described shooting on location in the city as "an absolute must".
 Scardino added "We just felt that, to give the movie authenticity, it had to be on the Strip".
-Carell was filmed on the Strip because Scardino believed his character is "a creature of the Strip," while Carrey was filmed "in and around Fremont Street," where his character felt more at home.
-Scardino explained the decision to film the characters in these environments, saying the "two different worlds" of Vegas "helps define our talent," with the "ever-changing Strip" providing contrast with "the frozen-in-time aspect of Fremont Street."
+Carell was filmed on the Strip because Scardino believed his character is "a creature of the Strip", and Carrey was filmed "in and around Fremont Street", where his character felt more at home.
+Scardino explained the decision to film the characters in these environments, saying the "two different worlds" of Vegas "helps define our talent", with the "ever-changing Strip" providing contrast with "the frozen-in-time aspect of Fremont Street".

 By January 16, 2012, filming moved to Los Angeles and southern California, including the Wadsworth Theatre.
 Filming had concluded by March 13, 2012, after forty-nine days.
 When Scardino boarded the project, the script contained several magic tricks that could not realistically occur on stage such as lasers decapitating two individuals and the heads then switching bodies, which would have required the use of computer visual effects to accomplish.
-Scardino insisted that most of the magic tricks should be credible feats to make the magicians seem more believable, but some tricks still required the use of visual effects.
-David Copperfield served as a technical advisor on the film and developed a live stage illusion for the film's climax, featuring a body switch between Carell's and Buscemi's characters.
+Scardino insisted that most of the magic tricks should be credible feats to make the magicians seem more believable, but some tricks still required visual effects.
+David Copperfield served as a technical advisor and developed a live stage illusion for the climax, featuring a body switch between Carell's and Buscemi's characters.
 Scardino insisted that the illusion should not depend on camera tricks, stating "I wanted one big stage illusion where you go, 'Oh, wow, how'd they do that?'"
 Copperfield provided instructions on how the trick worked and was present on set during its filming.
-The production also used other magic advisors who ensured that hand movements during tricks were correct, and also served as hand-doubles.
-Producer Chris Bender said that the film is meant to be set in a fictional history of the world of magic, and so the filmmakers avoided casting many real magicians, so that it would not seem that the film was intended to be set in reality.
+Other magic advisors ensured that hand movements during tricks were correct, and served as hand-doubles.
+Producer Chris Bender said that the setting is a fictional history of the world of magic, and so the filmmakers avoided casting many real magicians.